isomerpages/ogp-buildforgood/_bfg-2024/About BFG 2024.md

 ---
 <p>After our environmental edition in June, we are back with another round
 of Build for Good to address any public good problem!
-This time, we are working with the Singapore Government Partnership Office (SGPO) to foster co-creation and collaboration between government agencies and citizens.</p>
+This time, we are working with the Singapore Government Partnerships Office (SGPO) to foster co-creation and collaboration between government agencies and citizens.</p>
 <p>Join us in building solutions to address issues that matter to you, be
 it healthcare, elderly support, education, and more.</p>